Skip to main content

 A suspended license means your facility cannot legally produce, store, or dispatch food products.
 For exporters, an inspection failure on hygiene grounds can trigger cascading rejection of pending shipments — each container held at port adds ₹2–8 lakh in demurrage charges.

 A pre-inspection compliance gap assessment identifies these risks when they are still correctable.
 These situations are entirely preventable.
-We've helped 4500+ businesses across Gujarat and India stay protected — without disruption.
+We've helped many businesses across Ahmedabad, Gujarat stay protected — without disruption.

 Note: Penalty figures and regulatory requirements mentioned above are based on currently available information and are provided as general guidance only.
 Actual penalties, timelines, and compliance requirements may vary based on individual circumstances and are subject to change as regulations are amended.